LHB-Group/Civil-Work-Bidding-And-Investment-Helper/README.md

-# Civil-Work-Bidding-And-Investment-Helper
-Respond more quickly to "building permit" calls for tender.
-Construction, Renovation or Reinforcement
+# Respond more quickly to calls for tender for "building permit": Construction, Renovation or Reinforcement